lgtome/async-queue/README.md

 #### **getQueueData**

-getQueueData function that just return data to current queue, that need to be processed.
+getQueueData function that returns data to current queue, that need to be processed.

 ```ts
 /**